CyberSource/cybersource-rest-samples-node/README.md

-# Node.js Sample Code for the Cybersource Rest client API
+# Node.js Sample Code for the CyberSource SDK

 This repository contains working code samples which demonstrate Node.js integration with the cybersourceRest-rest-client-nodejs and cybersource-rest-auth-nodejs